 For those over pension age who would benefit from extra help with washing, dressing or eating, due to illness or disability.
-Attendance Allowance isn't means tested, but you will need to meet certain criteria to qualify.
+Attendance Allowance is worth up to £87.65 a week from April 2019.
+It isn’t means tested, but you will need to meet certain criteria to qualify.

 Benefits for carers